-What are we doing about venous thromboembolism (VTE)?
+What we are doing about VTE?

-Venous thromboembolism (VTE), which includes deep vein thrombosis (DVT) and pulmonary embolism (PE), is a major cause of mortality and morbidity.
+'Venous thromboembolism (VTE), which includes deep vein thrombosis (DVT) and pulmonary embolism (PE), is a major cause of mortality and morbidity

-Over the years, hospital acquired venous thromboembolism has been referred to as the "silent killer".
-The majority of people still associate blood clots with long-haul air flights but people are 1,000 times more likely to suffer a VTE by simply being admitted to hospital.
+Over the years, hospital acquired venous thromboembolism has been referred to as the, "silent killer".
+The majority of people still associates blood clots with long-haul air flights but the truth is you are 1000 times more likely to suffer a VTE by simply being admitted to hospital.

-On the back of this, the Government has set hospitals a target of requiring 95 per cent of all admitted patients to be assessed in relation to their risk of VTE.
+On the back of this the government has therefore set hospital a target requiring 95% of all admitted patients to be assessed in relation to their risk of VTE.

-The Whittington Hospital met or performed better than the 95 per cent target for 2013/14.
+The Whittington hospital met or performed better than the 95% target for the year 2013/14